nshearer/nansible/README.md

 USAGE: nan action (other-flags)

-Where action is:
+Where action is one of:

-    compile:      Compile source tree (but don't call ansible) Use --keep_compiled to see compiled tree
+  - compile:      Compile source tree (but don't call ansible) Use --keep_compiled to see compiled tree
-    test_remote:  Run deployment in test mode to remote host
+  - test_remote:  Run deployment in test mode to remote host
-    test_local:   Run deployment in test mode on local host
+  - test_local:   Run deployment in test mode on local host
-    remote:       Compile, then deploy configuration to remote host
+  - remote:       Compile, then deploy configuration to remote host
-    local:        Compile, then deploy configuration to local host
+  - local:        Compile, then deploy configuration to local host
-    debug_parse:  Print listing of source files and how they are typed
+  - debug_parse:  Print listing of source files and how they are typed

 This tool provides the following features on top of ansible: